Why should I apply?

 Maximise your VCE success

 Extension Program students often report that the program helped them to become more confident in their academic abilities.
 Completing first-year undergraduate subjects can improve your study skills overall, and may help you achieve stronger results in your VCE or IB studies.
 As an Extension Program student, you can participate in free VCE revision lectures led by top teachers and past exam assessors.
-You will also have access to academic support services such as the Library network, Academic Skills and study groups.
+You will also have access to academic support services such as Library network and Academic Skills.

 Meet other High Achievers